Employers Should Stay Up-To-Date On Growing Trend To Prohibit Salary/Wage History Inquiries

 Several states —- including Connecticut, Indiana, Mississippi, Missouri, and the District of Columbia —- have similar legislation pending.
 Even Texas recently introduced House Bill 290 in the state legislature, which would make it illegal for an employer to include a question regarding an applicant’s wage history information on an employment application, inquire into or consider an applicant’s wage history information, or obtain an applicant’s wage history information from his or her previous employer.

 Pay equity, including a focus on prohibitions of wage history inquiries, will continued to be at the forefront of employment law issues facing employers in 2017.
 Employers in jurisdictions where wage history inquiries are now prohibited should immediately consider:

 - reviewing employment applications and hiring materials to determine whether the materials require disclosure of a prospective employee’s wage history;

 - advising all managers, supervisors, human resources personnel and other employees with hiring authority and involved in interviewing candidates about the wage history inquiry prohibition and training them to comply;

 - revising interview outlines/scripts to eliminate questions about a prospective employee’s wage history.

-Because this trend will continue, employers in other jurisdictions should stay up-to-date on any pending legislation that may prohibit employers from asking prospective employees about their wage histories.Topics: applicant, employment application, interview, Massachusetts, New Orleans, New York City, pay equity, Philadelphia, prospective employee, salary history, wage equity, wage history
+Because this trend will continue, employers in other jurisdictions should stay up-to-date on any pending legislation that may prohibit employers from asking prospective employees about their wage histories.Topics: applicant, employment application, Employment Discrimination and Harassment, Financial Services, Government Contracting, Healthcare, Hiring, Hospitality, interview, Massachusetts, Media & Entertainment, New Orleans, New York City, pay equity, Performance Management & Termination, Philadelphia, policies, Procedures and Employee Handbooks, prospective employee, Retail, salary history, Technology, Transportation, wage equity, wage history